 The following diagram illustrates how a typical application uses query acceleration to process data.

 The client application requests file data by specifying predicates and column projections.

 Query acceleration parses the specified SQL query and distributes work to parse and filter data.

 Processors read the data from the disk, parses the data by using the appropriate format, and then filters data by applying the specified predicates and column projections.

 Query acceleration combines the response shards to stream back to client application.

 The client application receives and parses the streamed response.
 The application doesn't need to filter any other data and can apply the desired calculation or transformation directly.

 Query acceleration optimizes performance by reducing the amount of data that gets transferred and processed by your application.

 To calculate an aggregated value, applications commonly retrieve all of the data from a file, and then process and filter the data locally.
-An analysis of the input/output patterns for analytics workloads reveal that applications typically require only 20% of the data that they read to perform any given calculation.
+An analysis of the input/output patterns for analytics workloads reveals that applications typically require only 20% of the data that they read to perform any given calculation.
 This statistic is true even after applying techniques such as partition pruning.
 This means that 80% of that data is needlessly transferred across the network, parsed, and filtered by applications.
-This pattern, essentially designed to remove unneeded data, incurs a significant compute cost.
+This pattern, designed to remove unneeded data, incurs a significant compute cost.

 Even though Azure features an industry-leading network, in terms of both throughput and latency, needlessly transferring data across that network is still costly for application performance.
 By filtering out the unwanted data during the storage request, query acceleration eliminates this cost.